 Rule 15 allows a plaintiff to amend a complaint as a matter of right within 21 days after serving the complaint, or within 21 days after receiving service of a responsive pleading or motion under Rule 12(b), (e) or (f).
 The opposing party’s written consent or leave of court is required for additional amendments.

 State court rules are similar, with some exceptions.
 Some states liberally permit amendment up to the time of trial, including amendments to conform to the evidence.

 Service of process informs an adversary that a suit has been filed.
-Per Rule 4, to effect service of process in federal court, the service package must contain an official summons of the adjudicating court and a copy of the complaint.
+Under Rule 4, to effect service of process in federal court, the service package must contain an official summons of the adjudicating court and a copy of the complaint.
 The following persons may effect service of process:

 Service may be made on an individual or corporation by delivering the documents to the defendant personally, at the defendant’s home to an able-bodied adult of the home, to a corporate entity’s registered agent, or by any other means deemed appropriate under the applicable rules.

 In state courts, rules for service of process may vary, with many substantially following Rule 4.
 However, some states allow service by certified mail or express so long as a signed delivery receipt is obtained.